coap-security/coap-ace-poc-overview/README.md

    But the GPS time signal can be spoofed with reasonable effort, rendering it unsuitable for deployments with high security requirements.

+   Note that given the CoAP connectivity established between Client and RS, the RS might act as a forward proxy for the client in its request for tokens.
+   As the Client is unauthenticated at that time, the RS needs to be strict in its proxying, and to know all URIs the client may need to reach the AS.

 4. Neither the RS nor the Client have network connectivity at the time of their connection, and the RS's network connectivity before then is insufficient to synchronize time with the AS.